 Checking a chart by hand?
 Look for all four of these:

-We don't quote textbook folklore — we run the pattern over years of daily price history for hundreds of stocks, simulate every trade with the exact entry and exit rules this guide teaches, and count what happened.
-The numbers below come from that test and refresh after every nightly scan.
+We don't quote textbook folklore—we run the pattern over years of daily price history for hundreds of stocks, simulate the declared entry and exit rules, and count what happened.
+The numbers below are served from the latest completed published artifact.
+See how TradingPal backtests patterns for the full method and its confirmation limitation.

 Historical results of the simulated strategy described above (1986-12-12 – 2026-06-12), refreshed nightly — not a prediction.
 How we test →